jondwaite/jondwaite.github.io/content/post/2017-02-15-using-independent-disks-in-vcloud.md

   - VMware

 ---
-[Yesterday][1] I wrote about the PowerShell module I&#8217;ve written ([CIDisk.psm1][2]) to allow manipulation of independent disks in a vCloud environment.
+[Yesterday][1] I wrote about the PowerShell module I've written ([CIDisk.psm1][2]) to allow manipulation of independent disks in a vCloud environment.
 This post shows some usage options and details some of the caveats to be aware of when using disks in this manner.

-My test environment has two VMs (named imaginatively &#8216;vm01&#8217; and &#8216;vm02&#8217;), and the VDC they are in has access to four different storage profiles (&#8216;Platinum&#8217;, &#8216;Gold&#8217;, &#8216;Silver&#8217; and &#8216;Bronze&#8217; storage).
-The default storage policy for the VDC is &#8216;Bronze&#8217;, but what if we want to create independent disks on other profiles?
+My test environment has two VMs (named imaginatively 'vm01' and 'vm02'), and the VDC they are in has access to four different storage profiles ('Platinum', 'Gold', 'Silver' and 'Bronze' storage).
+The default storage policy for the VDC is 'Bronze', but what if we want to create independent disks on other profiles?
 The -StorageProfileHref parameter to New-CIDisk lets us do this.
 Once connected to our cloud (Connect-CIServer) we can find the Hrefs of the available storage profiles we can use:

-<pre class="lang:ps decode:true ">C:\&gt; $vdc = Get-OrgVdc -Name '&lt;My VDC Name&gt;'
+<pre class="lang:ps decode:true ">C:\> $vdc = Get-OrgVdc -Name '<My VDC Name>'

-C:\&gt; $vdc.ExtensionData.VdcStorageProfiles.VdcStorageProfile | Select Name, Href
+C:\> $vdc.ExtensionData.VdcStorageProfiles.VdcStorageProfile | Select Name, Href

 Name                     Href
 ----                     ----